• Skip to primary navigation

 • Slice the passion fruits in half.

-• Use a small spoon to scoop the pulp from their skin and add it to a small pot and gently heat it to liquefy it a bit — this will make it much easier to strain.
+• Use a small spoon to scoop the pulp from their skin and add it to a small pot over low-medium heat.
+Gently heat it to liquefy it a bit — keep it over the heat for about 3 minutes.
+This will make it much easier to strain.

-• Strain the warmed pulp through a fine sieve to remove the seeds.
-If the juice doesn’t seem to be going through, use the back of a spoon to press down on the pulp and seeds.
+• Strain the warmed pulp through a fine mesh strainer to remove the seeds.
+Use the back of a spoon to gently press down on the pulp to be sure to get as much juice as possible.

 Keywords exotic fruit desserts, exotic fruits